On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Undiscounted total costs

+where, according to the remarks following (\ref{eq:discLPtrans-1}), the variable $\tilde{z}_{\tilde{x}, \tilde{a}}$ has been removed.
+For both LPs, suppose the initial basic feasible solution for the simplex method with Dantzig's rule is the one defined by the stationary policy $\phi$ with $\phi(1) = b$ and $\phi(2) = a$; namely, for both LPs the basic variables are those corresponding to the state-action pairs $(1, b)$ and $(2, a)$.
+Consider the first iterations of the simplex method with Dantzig's rule for the LPs~(\ref{eq:LP-total}) and (\ref{eq:LP-discounted}.
+For the LP (\ref{eq:LP-total}), the basic variable $z_{2, a}$ is the unique variable to leave the basis, while for the LP (\ref{eq:LP-discounted}) the basic variable $\tilde{z}_{1, b}$ is the unique variable to leave the basis. \end{rem}

-Let $m := \sum_{x \in \X}|A(x)|$ denote the total number of state-action pairs, and let $n = |\X|$ denote the total number of states.
-If $\tilde{\beta} = (K - 1)/K$ and $K > 1$, then Scherrer's~\cite{scherrer2013} results imply that the LP (\ref{eq:discLPtrans}) can be solved using $O(mK \log K)$ iterations of the block-pivoting simplex method corresponding to Howard's policy iteration algorithm, or in $O(mnK \log K)$ iterations using the simplex method with Dantzig's rule.
-If $K = 1$, then $\tilde{\beta} = 0$ and the problem can be solved by simply selecting, for each $x \in \X$, an action maximizing $c(x, a)$ over $a \in A(x)$. \begin{rem} If Assumption T holds, it holds with the same upper bound $K$ if the transition rates $q$ are replaced with the transition rates $\beta q$, where $\beta\in (0,1].$ Hence the number of arithmetic operations needed to compute an optimal policy for a discounted MDP satisfying Assumption T can be bounded by a polynomial in $m$ that does not depend on the discount factor $\beta\in (0,1].$ The bounds provided in the previous paragraph are applicable to all discount factors $\beta\in (0,1].$ If $\beta=0,$ the discounted problem becomes a one-step problem, which is equivalent to a problem with $K=1;$ this case was discussed at the end of the previous paragraph. \end{rem}
+\begin{rem} If (\ref{eq:T-finite}) holds, it holds with the same upper bound $K$ if the transition rates $q$ are replaced with the transition rates $\beta q$, where $\beta\in (0,1].$ Hence the results in Denardo~\cite[Theorems~1, 2]{denardo2016} and the estimates (\ref{eq:32}), (\ref{eq:33}) above imply that the number of arithmetic operations needed to compute an optimal policy for a discounted MDP satisfying Assumption T can be bounded by a polynomial in $m$ that does not depend on the discount factor $\beta\in (0,1].$ In particular, these bounds hold for all discount factors $\beta\in (0,1].$ If $\beta=0,$ the discounted problem becomes a one-step problem, which is equivalent to a problem with $K=1;$ this case was discussed in the paragraph preceding Remark~\ref{rem:dantzig}. \end{rem}

+\begin{rem} For $x \in \X$, let $\tau(x) := \sup_{\phi \in \F}\sum_{n=0}^\infty Q_\phi^n e(x)$.
+Then $K_\tau := \max_{x \in \X}\tau(x)$ is the smallest constant $K$ satisfying (\ref{eq:T-finite}).
+The natural question is how to compute $K_\tau$.
+One method to compute $K_\tau$ consists in the following.
+First, compute an optimal policy $\phi_*$ for a transient MDP that is identical to the original MDP except that all one-step costs are equal to $-1$.
+Then, compute the value function $v^{\phi_*}$ of this optimal policy, and set $K_\tau = \max_{x \in \X}v^{\phi_*}(x)$.
+As discussed in the paragraph following (\ref{eq:discLPtrans-2}), the policy $\phi_*$ can be computed using $O((m-n)K_\tau \log K_\tau)$ iterations of Howard's policy iteration algorithm.
+Further, the function $v^{\phi_*}$ can be computed by solving a system of $n$ linear equations using Gaussian elimination in $O(n^3)$ arithmetic operations; for other methods see e.g., \cite{strassen1969}, \cite{c-w1990}. \end{rem}